 When you operate a facility, whether it is a self-storage facility or other commercial enterprise, you need to ensure that your building is both durable and impenetrable.
 If the weather can get inside your building, it will ruin the contents, perhaps slowly, but inevitably.

 Because your roof endures the most exposure to the world, it is the most liable to damage.
 A facility manager needs a strong roof that holds off the advance of age for as long as possible.
-Your best weapon in your roof’s fight against aging, metal fatigue, and wear and tear is a TPO coating.
+The best weapon in your roof’s fight against aging, metal fatigue, and wear and tear is a TPO coating.

 Thermoplastic Polyolefin is a flexible, rubbery type of polypropylene plastic, and it has amazing durability in both sunshine and rain.
-Sunshine is actually one of the more destructive elements that a roof deals with over time; ultraviolet rays degrade many roofing materials, including all metals.
+Sunshine is one of the more destructive elements that a roof deals with over time; ultraviolet rays degrade many roofing materials, including all metals.

 TPO also is completely waterproof, and it can be added to large commercial roofs as a membrane that ensures total weather protection.
-TPO membranes are usually installed in white sheets, which provide an incredible savings on energy, as their reflective surfaces keep out heat and lower the cost of air conditioning.
+TPO membranes are usually installed in white sheets, which provide incredible savings on energy, as their reflective surfaces keep out heat and lower the cost of air conditioning.
 If you have a roof with a TPO membrane, be sure to maintain it properly.

 Maintaining Your TPO Membrane